I'm getting a Not authorized error because of a host header that's invalid or missing in Amazon OpenSearch Service. How do I resolve this?

 }

-Along with resource-based access policies, you can use FGAC to manage data access to your OpenSearch Service domain.
-Fine-grained access control offers the following benefits:
+Activate fine-grained access control to manage data access to your OpenSearch Service domain.

-Because FGAC is based on roles, user credentials are evaluated when authenticating a request.
-If fine-grained access control authenticates the user, then the InvalidHostHeaderRequests metric isn't recorded.
-For more information about FGAC, see The bigger picture: fine-grained access control and OpenSearch Service security.
+Fine-grained access control evaluates user credentials when it authenticates a request.
+If fine-grained access control authenticates the user, then CloudWatch doesn't record the InvalidHostHeaderRequests.
+For more information, see The bigger picture: fine-grained access control and OpenSearch Service security.

 Related information